luanamartins/VideoToText/README.md

 # VideoToText
-A tool to create scripts from videos
+A tool to extract text from videos.

 ## Activate venv environment